Connect with us

 • An echo expert is when disinformation sources cite each other to provide credence for their claims.
 China and Russia routinely cite one another’s newspapers.

 • A stolen expert is someone who exists, but they weren’t actually contacted and their research is misinterpreted.
-Likewise, disinformation agents also steal credibility from known sources, such as by typosquatting, the practice of setting up a domain name that closely resembles a legitimate organization’s.
+Likewise, disinformation agents also steal credibility from known news sources, such as by typosquatting, the practice of setting up a domain name that closely resembles a legitimate organization’s.

 You can check whether accounts, anecdotal or scientific, have been verified by other reliable sources.
 Google the name.
 Check expertise status, source validity and interpretation of research.
 Remember, one story or interpretation is not necessarily representative.